Release Notes for Melissa v2.0.0

 pip install .[all] # all of the above

-Note: Manual installation via requirements_*.txt
+Note: Manual installation via requirements_*.txt is still supported for environments.

 Performance & Usability Enhancements